zcstarr/modelcontextprotocol/docs/specification/server/prompts.md

 ### List Changed Notification

-When prompts change, servers that support `listChanged` MAY send a notification:
+When the list of available prompts changes, servers that declared the `listChanged` capability **SHOULD** send a notification:

 ```json
 {